Disclosure: this post may contain affiliate links. However, I only recommend stores where I've personally shopped at myself.

 3. Shop regular price at cheap budget-friendly children's clothing boutiques

 Yes, to my happy surprise, I found that the cheap specialty children's clothing stores can be even lower cost than major discount retailers like Wal-Mart, Target, etc in terms of pricing.
 This can be true even at regular pricing.
 Don't be intimidated by these specialty kids clothes stores.
 Try our list of 6 best budget-friendly children's clothes stores as a start.
 I've shopped at all of those before, but the ones I keep coming back to again for cheap kids clothes are: The Children's Place, OshKosh B'gosh and Old Navy.
+If you want another to add to your list, I also like Carter's, many people are not aware that their sizes go all the way up to 14.

 4. Shop on eBay for "new with tag" items